Do you know what is the ideal meditation technique for you?

 I’ll see you in the Member’s Area!

 Hey there!
-My name is Giovanni and I'm a meditation teacher, writer, and personal growth coach.
+My name is Giovanni and I'm a meditation teacher, author of Practical Meditation, and personal growth coach.

 All this practice, learning and training has radically transformed my mind and view of the world.
 As a result, I now live a fearless, peaceful, and fulfilling life.